chrjoh/shell_code/README.md

   Go back to the terminal that you started nc in and type ls, you should now see a directory listing of the directory you started reverse_shell in.

-To use the code as a payload, one need to remove the NULL values, these can be found by running: otool -lV reverse_shell and identify the mov instructions that need to be modified.
+To use the code as a payload, one need to remove the NULL bytes, these can be found by running: otool -lV reverse_shell and identify the mov instructions that need to be modified.
+The reason are the numerous NULL bytes (\x00).
+Most buffer overflow errors are related to C stdlib string functions: strcpy(), sprintf(), strcat(), and so on.
+All of these functions use the NULL symbol to indicate the end of a string.
+Therefore, a function will not read shellcode after the first occurring NULL byte.
 See the code for two example on how to change the mov instruction

 #### Binary to string
 To convert the binary to string values that can be used as a payload use